pat8901/DiskAnalyzer/backend/README.md

 Setup virtual enviroment
 ---------------------------
 It is recommended that you create a virtual enviroment.
-I recommend using a python virtual enviroment tool called `venv`.
+I recommend using a python virtual enviroment tool called `venv`.\
+To create a virtual enviroment use the command `$ python -m venv venv`.\
 For additional information on how to use `venv` please vist the documentation page at <https://docs.python.org/3/library/venv.html>.

 Installing dependencies